useNature.com ... for your Health ...

 Because art therapy helps people access their sub-conscious mind and release pent-up emotions, it has been found to be very useful in treating those suffering from stress and stress-related ailments.

-Art therapy is also used as treatment for behavioral problems, and often serves as an ancillary treatment to psychotherapy, including those for drug and alcohol abuse.
+Art therapy is also used as treatment for behavioural problems, and often serves as an ancillary treatment to psychotherapy, including those for drug and alcohol abuse.

 Patients recovering from trauma or serious injury often find art therapy particularly beneficial, as do people with chronic illnesses, such as Parkinson's or Alzheimer's disease.